SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_intro.md

 The **svSolver** evolved from the academic finite element code PHASTA (Parallel, Hierarchical, Adaptive, Stabilized, Transient Analysis), developed mainly at RPI (Rensselaer Polytechnic Institute, Troy, NY) by Professor Kenneth Jansen.
 This code was in turned inspired by the Stabilized Finite Element theory developed by Professor Thomas J.R.
 Hughes during his Stanford years.
 The main features of the original PHASTA code are:

 - **Parallel**: using the MPI communication protocol (Message Passing Interface), the code is able to run analysis on multiple processors, either on Shared-Memory supercomputers, computer clusters, workstations, or regular PC desktops.
-The scalability **!!!
-PUB-LINK** of the code (i.e., the ability to make use of a large number of processors without significant losses in efficiency) has been proven up to several thousand processors.
+The [scalability](docsRefs.html#refSec1) of the code (i.e., the ability to make use of a large number of processors without significant losses in efficiency) has been proven up to several thousand processors.

-- **Adaptive**: the code has mesh-adaptivity capabilities **!!!
-PUB-LINK** that make possible to generate highly anisotropic finite element meshes based on an error field computed from the finite element solution.
+- **Adaptive**: the code has [mesh-adaptivity capabilities](docsRefs.html#refSec4) that make possible to generate highly anisotropic finite element meshes based on an error field computed from the finite element solution.
 Having mesh adaptation tools is a really important feature, since it helps to improve the quality of the numerical solution while keeping the finite element mesh size “under control”.

 - **Stabilized**: the code uses a Stabilized finite element formulation (more  specifically, a SUPG formulation: Streamline-Upwind Petrov-Galerkin) that allows for equal-order interpolation of the pressure and velocity fields, while maintaining numerical stability in both the diffusive and advective-dominated limits.